philc/sheetkeys/README.md

 6. Click on "Load Unpacked Extension..."
 7. Select the Sheetkeys folder

+## Usage tips

+* If you're using [Vimium](https://github.com/philc/vimium), consider disabling it for `https?://docs.google.com/spreadsheets/*` so that the Google sheets page receives the keyboard focus when it first loads.
+Otherwise you'll need to click on the sheet before the SheetKeys hotkeys take effect.

 ## Developer workflow

 * Run `cake autobuild` in the `sheetkeys` directory.
 This auto-rebuilds the extension's Javascript every time